 With technology a crucial part in our everyday lives, it’s difficult to realise the harm that it can have on our bodies.
 Monitor how much time you spend on your device and focus on your posture.
 Simply sitting up straight with your head and shoulders aligned can make all the difference to your neck and back.

+We have put together further insights and information into back care that we recommend reading.
 If you think your back might be suffering from too much screen time, we recommend contacting a health professional to discuss the best solution for you.